adpcarza-hash/9magnesiumcs3/q1/classObjectUML.md

 ### Which property is the most important?
 Why?
 	I think that the most important property is the name, because it allows both the customer and the staff to differentiate the viands from each other.
 ### Which method is the most useful?
 Why?
-	The most useful method would be displayInfo() because it allows the costumer to know which viand is available, along with its prices.
+	The most useful method would be display_info() because it allows the customer to know which viand is available, along with its prices.